-2. It is use most often when an individual or groups is stuck in trying to create a new idea or solving a problem.
+2. It is used most often when individuals or groups are stuck in trying to create a new idea or solve a problem.

 3. This will only take about 30 minutes of your time.

 1. Ask people to find a comfortable place to sit.
-Begin reading the script slowly and with feeling without being overly dramatic.
+Begin reading the script slowly, with feeling but without being overly dramatic.
 You want it to be personal without being syrupy.

 a.
 First I would like for you to find a comfortable seat.
 Sit with your feet flat on the floor, your hand in your lap or at your side and your eyes closed.
 Take a minute and starting with your toes relax your muscles, then your feet, the calves of your legs, your thighs, your back and stomach, now relax your shoulder and neck, finally your arms.